semrush/intergalactic/website/docs/core-principles/a11y/a11y-keyboard.md

 @## Focus, OnMouseEnter and popper

-1. By hovering over / pressing `Tab`, the focus falls on the trigger – popper opens immediately.
+1. By hovering over / pressing `Tab`, the trigger gets the focus, and popper opens.
 2. The popper closes by pressing `Esc`, and **focus remains on the trigger**.
 3. `Shift + Tab` moves focus to the previous control, and popper closes.